 In 2020, I was awarded Alumna of the Year by the Australian National University for my work empowering young women and girls.

 Every person I meet who has studied in Australia just stands out, they make an impact everywhere they go.
 My Australian education taught me how to touch communities and offer solutions to complex problems.

-“Despite the hardships, every challenge, is an opportunity to make a difference.
-I prefer not to give up, I prefer living a day at a time, and using my networks to find solutions,” she says.
+Despite the hardships, every challenge was an opportunity to make a difference.
+I prefer not to give up, I prefer living a day at a time, and using my networks to find solutions.